Elleppi/OTSN/README.md

 Similar to **movements_predictor.py**, but step **3.vii** returns the result of the automated algorithm against the *test_set* without computing new predictions in order to see the actual results of the automated algorithm.

 ## mobile_object.py
+Main file to execute that:
-1. Define a MO;
+1. Defines a MO;
 2. Generates simulation for each coordinate;
-3. Either compute new predictions (test=True) or return the result of the automated algorithm (test=False).
+3. Either computes new predictions (test=True) or returns the result of the automated algorithm (test=False).